SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `Anas5(w)` - 4th order Runge-Kutta method designed for periodic problems.
   Requires a periodicity estimate `w` which when accurate the method becomes 5th order (and is otherwise 4th order with less error for better estimates).
+- `FRK65(w=0)` - Zero Dissipation Runge-Kutta of 6th order.
+Takes an optional
+  argument `w` to for the periodicity phase, in which case this method results in zero numerical dissipation.
+- `PFRK87(w=0)` - Phase-fitted Runge-Kutta Runge-Kutta of 8th order.
+Takes an optional
+  argument `w` to for the periodicity phase, in which case this method results in zero numerical dissipation.
+- `RKO65` - Olver's 6 stage 5th order method.
+This method is robust on problems
+  which have a singularity at `t=0`.
 - `TanYam7` - Tanaka-Yamashita 7 Runge-Kutta method.
 - `DP8` - Hairer's 8/5/3 adaption of the Dormand-Prince Runge-Kutta method.
   (7th order interpolant).